 The result is a wide range of options for you to tinker with while trying to nail that flawless look!

 The latest addition to the character family, Script was designed from scratch to work in close relation to older brother Panton, while expanding its potential field of application.
-The sans serif’s lack of contrast, rounded edges and delicate features have crossed over to the script version, distinguishing it with individuality while also providing a sense of belonging to the Panton system.
+Contrary to serif fonts, sans serif’s lack of contrast, rounded edges and delicate features have crossed over to the script version, distinguishing it with individuality while also providing a sense of belonging to the Panton system.
 Figuring out a new way of applying the rust texture was a challenge we readily accepted and dealt with by following the general spelling logic – more on that below!

 A monoline script drawn from SemiBold to Heavy has a very specific character and weight, which presented us with a series of hurdles to overcome.

-To begin with, how do you strike a balance between the separate shapes and a right amount of white space between them?
+To begin with, how do you strike a balance between the separate shapes and the right amount of white space between them?
 How can we apply texture to script given that it has a different flow and behavior pattern as compared to its sans brother?

 The key to solving this puzzle lay in the development of alternative variants, which could be modified depending on the context.